Counseling and Psychological Services (CAPS)

 - Online Mental Wellness Screenings

 Privacy and Confidentiality: All CAPS services are confidential.
-All records are accessible only to CAPS staff.
-Information is released only with the written consent of the client, except as required by law.
+All records are accessible only to appropriate staff.
+Information is released only with the written consent of the client, except as guided by law.
 (Title IX Information)

 Meet the CAPS Staff

-Students who have paid current UNL student fees receive their first 3 counseling sessions for NO CHARGE and subsequent sessions at subsidized rates.
+Students who have paid current UNL student fees receive their first four counseling sessions for NO EXTRA CHARGE.

 We're here when you need someone to talk with, like when...